Chinese fruit imports continue to grow despite the pandemic

 Kurt believes that in the Chinese market, counter-season fruits from the southern hemisphere and exotic fruits from Southeast Asia are in an advantageous position.
 Producing countries in the northern hemisphere, whose season is the same as China's, will have an increasingly difficult time in the Chinese market, as they will face pressure from the quality, quantity and varieties of the national fruit.
 Furthermore, Chinese consumers are becoming more mature and demanding.

-“In order to close the gap between the supply and demand of high-quality fruits, a large amount of capital and people have entered the market for domestically grown fruits, especially distribution companies.
+«To close the gap between supply and demand for high-quality fruits, a large amount of capital and people have entered the domestically grown fruit market, especially distribution companies.
 A large number of new varieties are being planted in pilot projects, some of which have already achieved commercial success.
-The new varieties will continue to improve the quality of the domestic fruit in China."
+"The new varieties will continue to improve the quality of the national fruit in China."

 Shanghai Fruit Expo helps exporters

-In November 2021, the first Shanghai International Fruit Expo was successfully held, showcasing high-quality fruits from all corners of the world in mainland China.
-“In 2023, the second edition of the fair will take place.
-In addition to the luxury cast of the first edition, many new companies have been added, especially the boutique fruit-growing companies that have sprung up all over China.
-Since the fair focuses on national importers and distributors of high-quality fruits, the program is largely responsive to their needs.
-In addition, several participants from other producing countries affirmed that the relaxation of the anti-COVID measures will contribute to the resumption of international exchanges and business trips, increasing market optimism.
-Many foreign companies show a great willingness to participate and visit the fair”.
+In November 2021, the first Shanghai International Fruit Expo was successfully held, showcasing high-quality fruits from all corners of the world in mainland China. «In 2023, the second edition of the fair will take place.
+In addition to the luxury cast of the first edition, many new companies have been added, especially the boutique fruit growing companies that have sprung up throughout China.
+Since the fair focuses on domestic importers and distributors of high-quality fruits, the program largely responds to their needs.
+Furthermore, several participants from other producing countries stated that the relaxation of anti-COVID measures will contribute to the resumption of international exchanges and business trips, increasing market optimism.
+"Many foreign companies show a great willingness to participate and visit the fair."

-“Coincidentally, this year's Hong Kong Expo schedule ties in perfectly with Shanghai Expo, taking place after the show in Shanghai.
-I think this is a very good thing for the whole fruit industry,” Kurt said.
-“The Hong Kong show has an Asia-Pacific focus, while the Shanghai Expo has a strong position in mainland China.
-The two fairs complement each other, coming together to form a complete "Fruit Week", which facilitates communication and interaction between the different parts of the industry.
-And it is that many foreign exporters who visit or participate in the Hong Kong exhibition will visit the mainland China market before and after the fair.
-The Shanghai expo will bring together Chinese merchants, making these visits more efficient and comprehensive."
+“Coincidentally, this year's Hong Kong Expo schedule ties in perfectly with the Shanghai Expo, taking place after the fair in Shanghai.
+“I think this is a very good thing for the entire fruit industry,” Kurt said. «The Hong Kong fair has a focus on Asia and the Pacific, while the Shanghai Expo is positioned strongly in mainland China.
+The two fairs complement each other, coming together to form a complete "Fruit Week", which facilitates communication and interaction between different parts of the industry.
+Many foreign exporters who visit or participate in the Hong Kong exhibition will visit the mainland China market before and after the fair.
+“The Shanghai exhibition will bring together Chinese merchants, making these visits more efficient and comprehensive.”

 Source